rsyslog/rsyslog/source/tutorials/database.rst

 table was successfully created.

-It is important to note that the correct database encoding must be used so that the database will accept strings independend of the string encoding.
+It is important to note that the correct database encoding must be used so that the database will accept strings independent of the string encoding.
 This is an important part because it can not be guarantied that all syslog messages will have a defined character encoding.
 This is especially true if the rsyslog-Server will collect messages from